School of Languages, Cultures and Linguistics

 Course overview

-On the MPhil/PhD African Studies supervision is provided for research leading to MPhil and PhD degrees within the broad general area of African studies.
 Research topics such as the study of a language (from a descriptive, comparative, philological or textual point of view), or of literature (whether author-based, thematic or comparative), or of any of the performing arts, which falls within our own core expertise, are supervised entirely in the African Languages, Cultures and Literatures Department.
 However, there is great potential for extending the range of topics by means of joint supervision with colleagues from other departments and centres.

-Why African Studies at SOAS?
+Why study African Languages and Cultures at SOAS?

 • SOAS ranks 1st in London in the Complete University Guide 2021 for Middle Eastern and African Studies, and 6th in UK